amoahjenise/the_linkup/README.md

 Webhooks have been implemented to synchronize user creation and deletion events with the PostgreSQL database.
 This ensures that user data remains consistent across the application.
 The webhook implementation involves:

-1. **Webhook Endpoint Setup**: Webhook endpoints have been set up in the backend server to receive user creation and deletion events from Clerk.The implementation for webhook endpoints for user creation can be found in luul/server/auth-service/index.js, while the implementation for managing user deletion can be found in luul/server/user-management-service/index.js.
+1. **Webhook Endpoint Setup**: Webhook endpoints have been set up in the backend server to receive user creation and deletion events from Clerk.The implementation for webhook endpoints for user creation can be found in The Linkup/server/auth-service/index.js, while the implementation for managing user deletion can be found in The Linkup/server/user-management-service/index.js.

 2. **Verification and Event Handling**: Upon receiving webhook payloads, the application verifies the authenticity of the payloads and handles user creation and deletion events accordingly.
 User data is stored or removed from the PostgreSQL database based on the received events.